ashtishad/xpay/docs/wiki/makefile.md

 ## Best Practices

-1. Use `make watch` during development for live reloading.
-2. Use `make up` for running the application in standard mode.
+1. Use `make up` to start the application and its dependencies.
-3. Always run `make test` and `make lint` before committing changes.
+2. Always run `make test` and `make lint` before committing changes.
-4. Run `make migrate-up` after pulling new changes to keep your database schema up-to-date.
+3. Run `make migrate-up` after pulling new changes to keep your database schema up-to-date.
-5. Use `make swagger` to update API documentation when endpoints change.
+4. Use `make swagger` to update API documentation when endpoints change.
-6. Run `make setup-hooks` after cloning the repository to set up Git hooks.
+5. Run `make setup-hooks` after cloning the repository to set up Git hooks.

 ## Troubleshooting